Description

 The elegance of these incredible silhouettes is particularly noteworthy, brought to life by the decisive and confident features of a fashion designer, a professional of the era.
 The drawing comes from a private Milanese residence and is in perfect condition.
 The sheet is unmounted and unframed.

-In fashion design, new projects are presented as hand-drawn sketches before they are cut and sewn.
-The fashion designer first creates a figure, a female image, which reproduces the shape of the wearer—a realistic-looking figure, perhaps posed within a contemporary context, used to illustrate details such as fur inserts, fur-trimmed coats, geometric motifs, suits, hats, shoes, and accessories.
+In fashion design, new projects are presented as handmade sketches before they are cut and sewn.
+The fashion designer first creates the figure, the female image, which reproduces the shape of the wearer, a realistic-looking figure posing, perhaps set within a contemporary context, used to illustrate details such as fur-inserted coats, fur-trimmed coats, geometric motifs, suits, hats, shoes, and other accessories.

 These sophisticated designs in Art Nouveau and Art Deco styles, as well as very rare and collectible pieces, are perfect for studio decor.
-They reflect an elegant, affluent world full of perspectives and help recreate the fascinating transformations that took place in fashion at that time, where women's fashion, reflecting women's emancipation, adapted to more functional and sporty clothing.
+They reflect an elegant, affluent world, full of perspectives, and help recreate the fascinating transformations that took place in fashion of that era, where women's fashion style, reflecting women's emancipation, adapts to more functional and sporty clothing.

-Elegant antique furniture and accessories can be an excellent idea for interior decoration.
+Antique stylish furniture and accessories can be an excellent idea for interior decor.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
-It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+This is a nod to history, creating and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture belongs to the 19th century, during which the Biedermeier style was predominant.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate glamour and serve a significant role in luxury.
-Rarely used materials were chosen to further emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese barocco – meaning irregularly developed pearl.
+These were highly representative pieces designed to literally exude splendor and play a significant role in luxury.
+Materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how strongly the Baroque style influenced modern classic furniture, which is often designed with a resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, with moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a major mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads – these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
-This is especially important when seeking an exclusive antique piece suitable for your interior.
+This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
 And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 The Luxury Products brand provides a certificate confirming the product's compliance with the actual description and photograph.
 We have art appraisers, historians, and experts from around the world at your disposal.Attributes / Details